don-hicks/svg2png-wasm-rs/README.md

 # **svg2png-wasm-rs**

+> **Warning**: This project is a work-in-progress and is **not** yet ready for production use.
+The functionality is not fully implemented, and breaking changes may occur in future versions.
+Please use with caution.

 A Rust-based WebAssembly (WASM) library that converts SVG (Scalable Vector Graphics) to PNG (Portable Network Graphics).
 This library is designed for use in serverless environments and is optimized for both client-side (browser) and backend (serverless function) usage.

 ## **Features**